HackTestes/MemoryScanner/README.md

         * Goal: memory allocations can be slow
         * How: remove buffer cloning where possible in the codebase.
 I might be able to acheive it by using a scoped thread pool implementation and share slices

-    * [ ] Add IDs to regions
+    * [x] Add IDs to regions
-        * Goal: I don't remember anymore, but I suspect it has to do with better management of pages (aka access them directly in a hash map)
+        * Goal: Get the original pages from the ajusted ones
         * How: we can create an ID based on the base address and the region size

 * Stability and correctness

-    * [ ] Add more unit tests
+    * [x] Add more unit tests
         * Goal: Detect the behaviour of misaligned filter searches (the global match page ajustment)
         * How: Yet to be investigated

 * Features

-    * [ ] QoL:Add a configuration to ignore read page errors or add one to halt if wanted (so stop by default)
+    * [x] QoL:Add a configuration to ignore read page errors or add one to halt if wanted (so stop by default)
         * Goal: Allow the search to discard pages that can't be read, essentially ignoring errors.
 In my experimentation, some pages return errors despite everything being correct, so I don't want them to stop the whole search process
         * How: During the copy of pages, report the pages that returned errors and update the global pages list
         * Current workaround: insted of reporting a failure, I fill the buffer with zeros.
 This approach, however, wastes RAM and CPU power on useless searches, also having the potential to cause false matches when looking for 0.
+        * **Current fix**: errored pages are considered moved (the process may have deallocated for example) thus it wouldn't contain valid results and are always ignored

     * [ ] QoL: Display a message to the user when the selected buffer is insufficient, instead of panicking
         * How: remove unwrap for the search and actually check for errors